 4. Submit additional information if desired.

-Essay 1: Please provide a personal statement describing your academic goals for the program, as well as what you are hoping to get out of the program in the future, either professionally or personally.
-(Please keep your answer to approximately 250 words.)
+Prompt: Please provide a personal statement describing your academic goals for the program, as well as what you are hoping to get out of the program in the future, either professionally or personally.

 Please send all application materials to: